-I put together a series of different design projects to showcase my thinking, skill and passion for design and bicycles.
-Please also check out www.buckyrides.com for my cycling website.
+I put together a series of different design projects to showcase my thinking, skill and passion in the field of design and bicycles.

 1. Ottoock Handlebar Lock Mount